mmu-webdesign/awdd2-2022-group1/2_IA_and_content_strategy/ia-report.md

 ### Illustration of the architecture tested

-Show the architecture you are tree testing.

 <img src="sp2-media/G1 Tree testing.png" alt="Tree Testing" width="1000">

 ### Tree testing results

-Illustrated summary of your findings.

 Three participants have taken part in the study, all three participants were able to locate the 5 elements.
 Therefore, we draw the conclusion that the current architecture is easy to navigate and user friendly.